dr-tc/uu-campus-quest/content/lock-chest-6-scx.md

 {{< div-center >}}{{< h1-start >}}Chest 6 Lock{{< h1-end >}}{{< div-end >}}
 ![image here](../images/chest-3.png#center)
 {{< break-start >}}{{< break-end >}}
 This treasure chest is part of the Campus Quest Game.
-If you are playing the game, enter your course code below:
+If you are playing the game, enter your course code below test:
-{{< lock-chest-6-tmz >}}
+{{< lock-chest-6-scx >}}

 ___